 The Good Samaritan parable is one of the most beloved gospel stories for young and old alike.
 The story is told in Luke 10:29–37: A man going from Jerusalem to Jericho is attacked by robbers who strip him and beat him.
 A priest and a Levite pass by without helping him.
 But a Samaritan stops and cares for him, taking him to an inn where the Samaritan pays for his care.

 So who were the Samaritans, really?
-Levine explains that they were not simply outcasts; they were the despised enemies of the Jews.
+Levine explains that they were not simply outcasts: They were the despised enemies of the Jews.
 Yet where listeners would have expected a Jew to be the hero of Jesus’ story, instead they would have been shocked to hear that it is a Samaritan.
-Only by understanding this reality does the powerful message of the parable come through about loving one’s neighbor.
+As Levine explains, only by understanding this reality does the powerful message of the parable come through:

 Read more from Dr. Amy-Jill Levine about interpreting the Good Samaritan parable in Biblical Views, “The Many Faces of the Good Samaritan—Most Wrong,” Biblical Archaeology Review, January/February 2012.

 The Galilee is one of the most evocative locales in the New Testament—the area where Jesus was raised and where many of the Apostles came from.
 Our free eBook The Galilee Jesus Knew focuses on several aspects of Galilee: how Jewish the area was in Jesus’ time, the ports and the fishing industry that were so central to the region, and several sites where Jesus likely stayed and preached.

 The Samaritans: A Jewish offshoot or a pagan cult?